Nolanus/ngx-page-scroll/README.md

 ### Service

 You may use the service for more advanced scroll animations.
 Using the service you may trigger scroll animations on any custom event or more complex configuration.
-Possible usa cases are server responses or after content initialization.
+Possible use cases are server responses or after content initialization.

 Start by obtaining a reference to the `PageScrollService` instance by adding it to your component's